Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Assessments/quiz-2.md

 ### Authentication & Authorization

 - Explain the the difference between Authentication & Authorization and give examples of each.
-- Use the `user` object to access information about the logged in user.
+- Use the `request.user` object to access information about the logged in user.